Bronchitol (mannitol) by Pharmaxis is a dry powder inhalation treatment for people with cystic fibrosis (CF).

-CF is a heritable disease caused by mutations in the CFTR gene, which encodes for a protein that channels salts through cellular membranes.
-Mutations in CFTR cause the protein to be made incorrectly, resulting in poor salt transport at the cell membrane, and the buildup of thick mucus in different organs and tissues.
+CF is a heritable disease caused by mutations in the CFTR gene.
+This gene encodes for a protein that channels salts through cell membranes.
+Mutations in the gene cause cells to make the CFTR protein incorrectly, resulting in poor salt transport at the cell membrane and the buildup of thick mucus in different organs and tissues.

-Patients with CF often have difficulty breathing because of this mucus accumulating in their lungs, and are more prone to respiratory infections.
+People with CF often have difficulty breathing because of this mucus accumulating in their lungs.
+They are also more prone to respiratory infections.

-Bronchitol is designed to be used as an inhaled powder.
-Mannitol, its active ingredient, is a small molecule that attracts water.
-In the lungs, it draws water into the airways, moistening and thinning the sticky mucus, which makes it easier for patients to cough out.
+Although the exact mechanism of action for Bronchitol is not known, the therapy’s active ingredient, mannitol, is a small molecule that attracts water.
+Researchers think that mannitol draws water into the airways, moistening and thinning the sticky mucus to make it easier for patients to cough it out, aiding lung function.

 Bronchitol in clinical trials

-Another Phase 3 clinical trial (NCT00446680) assessing the efficacy and safety of long-term treatment with Bronchitol included 324 CF patients, 6 years and older, who were randomly assigned to be treated with 400 mg of Bronchitol twice per day or a placebo for 26 weeks in a double-blind study followed by 26 weeks of open-label treatment.
+The second trial (NCT00446680) included 324 CF patients, ages 6 and up, who randomly received 400 mg of Bronchitol twice per day or a placebo for 26 weeks.
+A 26-week open-label treatment phase then followed.

-The results, published in the European Respiratory Journal, showed an improvement of 6.5 percent in FEV1 in patients treated with Bronchitol compared with 2.4 percent in the placebo group.
-Improvements in FEV1 were maintained for up to 52 weeks in the open label portion of the study.
-There was also a 35.4 percent reduction in lung exacerbations (respiratory infections leading to worsening of lung function) in the treatment group.
-The incidence of side effects was similar for both groups.
+Results showed an FEV1 improvement of 6.5% in Bronchitol-treated patients compared with 2.4% in those in the placebo group.
+Improvements in FEV1 were maintained for up to 52 weeks in the open-label portion of the study.
+There was also a 35.4% reduction in pulmonary exacerbations (when lung symptoms worsen) in the treatment group.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.